m8kin/course_google_crash_course_ml/ML_Concepts.md

 </br></br>

-## REDUCING LOSS: AN ITERATIVE APPROACH
+## REDUCING LOSS AN ITERATIVE APPROACH

 Iterative strategies are common in machine learning because they scale well to large data sets